 - DOT Level Employment Estimate (available in OASYS Web only).
 Estimate the number of people employed in a specific DOT occupation (not a SOC/OEWS group) at the local, state or national level.
 Uses Job Browser Pro industry context method.
 NEW Labor Market Analysis Report for detailed study of County Business Patterns data surrounding a designated commute radius (in miles) around a specific U.S. address location.

 - SkillTRAN's industry context method for the DOT Estimate now has more than 120,000 links between DOT codes and NAICS 2022 Industries (nearly 3x more than Job Browser Pro PC version 1.6.8)

 - “Show all DOTs in a SOC/OES Group” now includes the DOT Estimate for each DOT in the SOC/OES and shows the total employment estimated for the entire group (DOT Estimate tab) and can be sorted!

-- DOT Estimate tab now includes CBP hyperlink to the NAICS Industry Analyzer, which includes:
+- DOT Estimate tab now includes industry hyperlinks to the NAICS Industry Analyzer, which includes:

 County Business Patterns (CBP), Current Employment Statistics (CES), Display of the products produced in an industry, Occupational Staffing Pattern (from OES data) for each 3/4 digit NAICS, with reveal of the DOTs associated with the SOCs reported by employers in that NAICS

-- Worker Ability Profile / Residual Functional Capacity (RFC) - Use any or all of the DOT worker characteristics defined in the 1991 Revised Handbook for Analyzing Jobs (RHAJ) [with instant online access to the RHAJ].
+- Worker Ability Profile / Residual Functional Capacity (RFC) - Use any or all of the DOT worker characteristics defined in the 1991 Revised Handbook for Analyzing Jobs (RHAJ) [with full, instant web access to the RHAJ].